 California is home to sunshine, beautiful beaches, incredible scenery, and an abundance of weird, hyper-specific laws.
-There are numerous old laws still technically on the books, although they are rarely actually enforced.
+There are numerous old weird state laws still technically on the books, although they are rarely actually enforced.

 From strange to silly, these weird laws in California are guaranteed to make you scratch your head and wonder, “what was the story here?”.

 Below is our list of 10 weird laws in California

 - Women are not allowed to drive a motor vehicle while wearing a housecoat.

 - It is illegal to hunt any game while in a moving vehicle except whaling.
 However, whaling is also illegal.

 - No vehicle without a driver may exceed 60 miles an hour.
 But what’s this mean for self-driving cars?